ansible-collections/community.aws/docs/community.aws.glue_job_module.rst

 Synopsis
 --------
-- Manage an AWS Glue connection.
+- Manage an AWS Glue job.
 See https://aws.amazon.com/glue/ for details.
+- Prior to release 5.0.0 this module was called ``community.aws.aws_glue_job``.
+The usage did not change.